Kibble (KIBBLE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kibble Historical Price

-According to the latest data gathered on Kibble live price page, the current price of Kibble is 0.00392829USD.
-The circulating supply of Kibble(KIBBLE) is 178.42M KIBBLE , giving it a market capitalization of $701.07K.
+According to the latest data gathered on Kibble live price page, the current price of Kibble is 0.00405069USD.
+The circulating supply of Kibble(KIBBLE) is 179.41M KIBBLE , giving it a market capitalization of $726.99K.

 The Kibble Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KIBBLE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.